askforalfred/alfred/data/README.md

 $ sh download_data.sh full
 ```

-Alternatively, if prefer to use something other than `wget`, you can directly download the [GDrive folder](https://drive.google.com/open?id=1aGcXh5BDJk4eQKUUFfJruzJ9mOPic5u-).
+Alternatively, if prefer to use something other than `wget`, you can directly use the download links in [download_data.sh](download_data.sh)

 ## File Structure